 Hi.
 Welcome to my website and blog.
 I write about things that matter to me: justice, mid-life dating, grief, blogs that inspire me both as a writer and a person, awesome writing workshops.
 I also have series: How I Got Published, Femme Fatale, Nobel Prize Laureates, Writers’ Desks, Ten Great First Dates.

 Campbell’s research into the father/daughter dynamic and how it affects a woman’s personal choices proves that Prince Charming is nothing but a myth.
 In a few months, she will receive international recognition for her work.

 As part of her study, Campbell gives workshops to help women still seeking Mr. Right.
 Her latest group is made up of three women: Missi Morgan, who can’t seem to let go of a philandering spouse; Suzy Paradise, a self-proclaimed queen of online dating; and Felicity Starr, whose life and career are dictated by a controlling father.

 In the midst of her study, a charming and personable man enters Campbell’s life, putting her theories in shambles.
 Not only does she now question the validity of her research, but she must choose between her career and having her own Prince Charming.
 This personal dilemma makes it difficult for Campbell to give these women advice, as she encourages them to find their own paths to happiness and helps them set themselves free.

-Missi’s Dating Adventures is an extension of the novel The Dating Club in which Missi is one of the main characters.
+Missi’s Dating Adventures is an extension of the novel Getting To Mr. Right in which Missi is one of the main characters.

 Mourning Has Broken offers a moving and poignant look at grief and loss.
 In this collection of narrative non-fiction essays, the author speaks from the heart not only about the death of a dear sister but also about the mourning of a mother, a father, a dear friend, a career and a religion.